tmart234/TMTool/README.md

 # TMTool

-A simple GUI utility that provides additional workflows for Microsoft's Threat Modeling Tool.
-This project aims to assist both template developers and model makers.
+A simple GUI utility that provides additional workflows for Microsoft's Threat Modeling Tool

 ## Installation